StevenJLarge/FokkerPlanck/README.md

 trap_stringth = 4
 total_time = 1.0

-fpe_sim = simulator.HarmonicSimulator(fpe_config, trap_strength)
+fpe_sim = simulator.HarmonicEquilibrationSimulator(fpe_config, trap_strength)

 sim_result = fpe_sim.run_simulation(total_time)

 ```

 The resuly type will bw `SimulationResult` (or some custom subclass of that type) and will contain all of the desired information on the simulation run.
 Also, this type can obviously be subclassed and expanded to contain any desired information.
-For instance, in slightly more complex scenario, we can
+For instance, in slightly more complex scenario, we can define our own energy and force functions, to simulate the behaviour of whatever systemwe want to simulate.

 ## 1D Simulations

+As of this point, 1D simulations are all that are supported by the integrator.
+This means that the current version of the integrator is restricted to model systems of the form:

 ## 2D Simulations